 The ultimate question is will the Federal Reserve balance sheet continue to grow over time just like the national debt has done?
 If so, you can count on that having a permanent inflationary effect.

 On the bright side, funds injected by the Federal Reserve are not needed for general government funding and is not subject to congressional oversight, so we have some faith that eventually the Federal Reserve balance sheet will be unwound at least somewhat.
 It could just take a couple of decades unfortunately.

 Historically the only way to cleanse the system was through either a rapid devaluation of asset prices such as occurred in 1929, 1987 or 2008, or a long drawn out period where inflation adjusted asset prices don’t make a new high for many years including periods 1967-1991 and 2000-2008, or from 1987 until today for Japan.
-But in the age of Quantitative Easing and Quantitative Tightening, the Federal Reserve has a much larger influence on asset prices than they did before the GFC.
+We don’t know how this will play out, but the valuation of the stock market was at peak bubble levels at the end of the year.

 - It’s a good time to think about rebalancing your portfolio.

 - It’s always prudent to invest in some real assets whose value proposition doesn’t require an ever expanding set of buyers to maintain its price and are not grossly overvalued, such as energy MLPs.

 - Since we are in the midst of stagflation, it’s also smart to think about inflation hedged investments.